 - The Centre for Postgraduate Nursing Studies is ranked in the top 100 nursing schools in the world

-- The University of Otago is ranked in the top 1% of universities worldwide, and has a QS rating of five stars plus (the highest-possible rating)
+- The University of Otago is ranked in the top 1 per cent of universities worldwide, and has a QS rating of five stars plus (the highest-possible rating)

 - We have over 15 years’ experience providing NP education